Keep Europe connected, safely and seamlessly

 I. Guarantee legal certainty for cross-border transfers.

-Define what qualifies as a ‘public emergency’ and an ‘exceptional need’ under the Data Act to avoid imposing undue burdens on companies through endless reporting cycles.
-Clarity will protect companies’ proprietary data while enabling legitimate public-interest uses that benefit European consumers.
+Define what qualifies as a ‘public emergency’ and an ‘exceptional need’ under the Data Act to prevent undue burdens through endless reporting cycles.
+Clarity will protect companies’ proprietary data while enabling legitimate public-interest uses.

-Adopt additional adequacy decisions and align EU data-transfer mechanisms with trusted international frameworks to maintain open, secure data flows between the EU and third countries.
+Adopt additional adequacy decisions and align EU data-transfer mechanisms with trusted international frameworks to maintain open, secure, and predictable data flows between the EU and third countries.